gatling/gatling/src/sphinx/general/operations.rst

   $ sudo sysctl -w kern.maxfiles=300000
   $ sudo sysctl -w net.inet.ip.portrange.first=1024

-You could also have to increase your ephemeral port range or tune your TCP time out so that they expire faster.
+You may also increase your ephemeral port range or tune your TCP timeout so that they expire faster.